David Carradine: Kung Fu: The Legend Continues

 Carradine played the part of the grandson and namesake of the original Kwai Chang Caine in Kung Fu: The Legend Continues, a new TV series that ran from 1993 to 1997, and consisted of 88 episodes.
-Carradine also worked as a producer and directed an episode.
-He starred in Kill Zone (1993), Dead Center (1993) for Steve Carver, Code...
-Death: Frontera Sur (1993), and Bitter End (1993).
-He was featured in a Lipton Tea commercial, which first aired during the broadcast of Super Bowl XXVIII.
-The advertisement paid tribute to The Three Stooges while satirizing his role in Kung Fu.
+Carradine also worked as a producer and directed one episode.
 In 1997, Carradine was awarded a star on the Hollywood Walk of Fame.
 The presenters played an April Fool's Day prank on him by first unveiling a star bearing the name of his brother, Robert.